-AgResults, we are seeing that these mechanisms have a number of essential technical elements (see Mitchell et al, 2014 on designing broader prizes).
-Many of these elements were identified at the beginning of AgResults, but have come into sharper focus over time.
+A s we gain more experience with pull mechanisms through AgResults, we are seeing that these mechanisms need to incorporate a number of technical elements (see Mitchell et al., 2014 on designing broader prizes).
+Many of these essential elements were identified at the beginning of AgResults, but have come into sharper focus over time.
 Below we discuss each of the major technical elements in turn, illustrated with details from the Kenya pilot.